Treasury Stock vs Common Stock: Meaning

 Types of Shares

 Common shares represent only the equity holding of the Company.
 Common shares are Equity Shares of the Company and not the preferred stock of the Company.
 They only represent the equity shareholding of the Company.
-While Treasury shares may be a repurchase of equity shares or preference shares.
+In comparison, Treasury shares may be a repurchase of equity shares or preference shares.
 Hence, it is possible that treasury shares may have a preference share component.
 However, the Common stock cannot have a preference share component.

 Total number of Outstanding Shares